Foster Child Care And Income Tax Breaks

 You can add a foster child to your return as a dependent in the same way you claim a child as a dependent.
 To do this, add the

 Child or Other Dependent screen in your eFile.com account and select "Foster Child" as the relationship.
 The eFile tax app will automatically add the dependent to your return if you qualify.
-Find out if your child or foster child qualifies as your dependent by using our
+Find out if your child or foster child

-free DEPENDucator tax tool.
+free DEPENDucator or dependent tax tool.

-This credit allows you to save taxes on child care expenses you paid for your child/dependent or foster child.
+childcare expenses you paid for your child dependent or foster child.
 Use our

 CAREucator tax tool to discover if you can claim the credit on your tax return.